Building a great engineer client relationship isn’t easy. But if done right, you’ll maximize your profits and have satisfied customers.

 No one is perfect.
 So if you make a mistake, own up to it even if you’ll look like an idiot.
 Because the longer a mistake goes unnoticed, the more costly it becomes.

 I understand it’s not easy.
 But, it’s the right thing to do when a client pays you good money to complete a design.
 Especially, since your work impacts consumers and public safety to some capacity.
-Plus, it’s your obligation as a working engineer per the engineering code of ethics.
+You have an obligation as a working engineer per the engineering code of ethics.

 Even worse, never hide a mistake thinking your client won’t find out.
-A mistake will always rear its ugly head.
-It can take maybe 10-years or more, but it’ll one day rise to the surface.
+A mistake will always rear its ugly head, even if takes 10 years.

 #16 Call out the client